richyjackson/richyjackson.github.io/exam/warehouses.md

 Warehouses charge while active and not in use with a minimum billing policy of 60 seconds
 - Initially set auto-suspend after inactivity to a minimum of 5–10 minutes.
 Setting it lower risks the warehouse repeatedly suspending and resuming, which can be more expensive given the minimum billing period
 - Queries are cached all the time a warehouse is available.
 This is cleared when the warehouse suspends
+- Disabling auto-suspend may be beneficial for continual heavy workloads or where responsiveness is required
+## Auto-resume
+- When set the warehouse automatically resumes as soon as the query comes in